Celsentri (Maraviroc)

 Frequently Asked Questions

 No, Celsentri does not cure HIV infection.
-It helps control your condition by reducing the amount of HIV in your body and helping your immune system, but you can still pass on HIV to others and may still develop other infections linked to HIV.
+It helps control your condition by reducing the amount of HIV in your body, but you need to keep taking it every day along with other HIV medicines to prevent the illness from getting worse.

 Important Disclaimer